-Excerpted from Deadspin's Big Book of Black Quarterbacks
+Excerpted from Deadspin's Big Book of Black Quarterbacks.
+This entry is written by Billy Haisley.

 Before he was a three-time All-Pro quarterback who brought his Tennessee Titans within range of a Super Bowl victory, before he wrested half an MVP trophy away from Peyton Manning and won the NFLPA's Man of the Year award, McNair was a three-sport star athlete at Mississippi's Mount Olive High.
 He was a monster, and not just at quarterback.
 He played both sides of the ball during football season, and snagged a state-record 15 interceptions his junior year.